tensorflow/docs/site/en/api_docs/python/tf/Graph.md

 This method should be used if you want to create multiple graphs in the same process.
 For convenience, a global default graph is provided, and all ops will be added to this graph if you do not create a new graph explicitly.

 Use this method with the `with` keyword to specify that ops created within the scope of a block should be added to this graph.
+In this case, once the scope of the `with` is exited, the previous default graph is set again as default.
+There is a stack, so it's ok to have multiple nested levels of `as_default` calls.

 The default graph is a property of the current thread.
 If you create a new thread, and wish to use the default graph in that